PipIWYG/sabl-core/README.md

 ### Database Migrations

-To make use of the package functionality, run the database migrations to create the required database tables.
-In the root of the application directory, run the following
+To make use of package functionality, run the database migrations to create the required database tables.
+To do this, navigate to the root directory of where the application is installed, and run the following Artisan command:

 ```
 php artisan migrate
 ```

-Once the database migrations have executed without error, an API client such as Postman can be used to create and query database records.
+Once the database migrations have executed, an API client such as Postman can be used to create and query database records.

+### Access the Application through a Web Browser

 Make use of Artisan to Serve the application to be accessible through a web browser, or to use an API client.
-Alternatively, a correctly configured Apache Web server may be used, althouhgh this part of the process is not documented here, and requires some additional knowledge to get running error free.
+Alternatively, a correctly configured Apache Web server may be used, althouhgh this part of the process is not documented here, and requires some additional knowledge and steps to be executed.

 ```
 php artisan serve